camin-mccluskey/educationallsp/README.md

 go build main.go
 ```

-Make your edit aware of the LSP server (Neovim example, but should work with VS Code etc...):
+Make your editor aware of the LSP server (Neovim example, but should work with VS Code etc...):

 ```lua
 local client = vim.lsp.start_client({